I’m a fiction writer and translator from Polish.

 In the past…

-I taught in the English department at Brooklyn College from 2016-2023: seminars in 18th and 19th century literature, creative writing, introductions to literature and film as well as composition courses.
+I taught in the English department at Brooklyn College from 2016-2023: seminars in 18th and 19th century literature, creative writing, introductions to literature and film as well as composition.

 I was fiction editor at Newest York, where I published emerging local writers whose work features the city.